-This stage results in the creation of a master plan for site selection and design that responds to the initial questions in this step (step 3).
+This stage results in the creation of a master plan for site selection and design that responds to the initial questions in this step (3).
 This is accomplished by organizing information on access requirements and recreation setting characteristics to proceed to site evaluation (step 4).
 Planners should understand whether a site will serve primarily as a launch point for river runners, or if it serves a broader suite of day-use experiences (e.g., a picnic site, trailhead, access for scenic vistas).
+Summarize access needs and planning direction in map format.